krkn-chaos/krkn-hub/docs/power-outages.md

 ### Power Outages
 This scenario shuts down Kubernetes/OpenShift cluster for the specified duration to simulate power outages, brings it back online and checks if it's healthy.
 More information can be found [here](https://github.com/cloud-bulldozer/kraken/blob/master/docs/cluster_shut_down_scenarios.md)

+Right now power outage and cluster shutdown are one in the same.
+We originally created this scenario to stop all the nodes and then start them back up how a customer would shut their cluster down.

+In a real life chaos scenario though, we figured this scenario was close to if the power went out on the aws side so all of our ec2 nodes would be stopped/powered off.
+We tried to look at if aws cli had a way to forcefully poweroff the nodes (not gracefully) and they don't currently support so this scenario is as close as we can get to "pulling the plug"

 #### Run
 If enabling [Cerberus](https://github.com/cloud-bulldozer/kraken#kraken-scenario-passfail-criteria-and-report) to monitor the cluster and pass/fail the scenario post chaos, refer [docs](https://github.com/cloud-bulldozer/kraken-hub/tree/main/docs/cerberus.md).
 Make sure to start it before injecting the chaos and set `CERBERUS_ENABLED` environment variable for the chaos injection container to autoconnect.